ClemsonChoirs/website/src/pages/index.md

     ensemble and solo singing to all Clemson students.
 This includes performing a diversity of repertoire, commissioning new works, and collaborating with other art forms.
-Finally, our outreach programs aim to enrich the music education of students throughout our region.
+Finally, our outreach programs aim to enrich the music education of students throughout the region.
   heading: Clemson Vocal Arts Mission Statement
 backgroundImage: /img/WorldPremiere2019.jpg
 socialMedia: